-

 Trump 2.0 [ID #1539]

-2025.1.24 Trump administration cites 'changing priorities' in emails that fired inspectors general," ABC NewsEffective Date
+2025.01.24 Reported: Trump administration cites 'changing priorities' in emails that fired inspectors general - ABCEffective Date

-On February 12, 2025, Inspector General Grimm and seven other inspectors general filed a lawsuit in the D.C.
-District Court challenging their terminations.
+Inspector General Grimm and seven other inspectors general filed a lawsuit to challenge their terminations.
 The complaint argues that the Trump administration's act violates the common law prohibition against ultra vires (unauthorized) government action and the Inspector General Act (5 U.S.C. § 403(b)).
 The plaintiffs seek declaratory and injunctive relief to reinstate them to their positions and prohibit "Agency Defendants, or anyone else working in concert with them, from impeding the lawful exercise of the duties of their offices."
 Storch v.
-Hegseth, 1:25-cv-00415-ACR (D.D.C.).
+Hegseth, No. 1:25-cv-00415 (D.D.C.).

-On February 14, 2025, two days after filing their original complaint, the Storch plaintiffs filed an emergency motion for a temporary restraining order seeking the immediate reinstatement of the terminated inspectors general.
+The Storch plaintiffs filed an emergency motion for a temporary restraining order and preliminary injunction, seeking the immediate reinstatement of the terminated inspectors general.
 Storch v.
-Hegseth, 1:25-cv-00415 (D.D.C.).
+Hegseth, No. 1:25-cv-00415 (D.D.C.).

 NoneOriginal Trump Policy Status